Waldorfio/battleship-project/README.md

 Application built using vanilla JavaScript ES6, CSS3, and HTML5.
 Packaged using Webpack.

 ### Features
+- Create a custom gameboard with various battleships
--	Verse a fully fledged AI
+- Verse an randomised AI
-    - a
+    - Interact with a hidden enemy gameboard to fire shots
--
+- Observe shots received on your own gameboard

 ### Goals
 - Practice the basics of testing using Jest
 - Practice working with Test Driven Development (TDD) concepts in mind